Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Introduction

-To assess the extent of potential data contamination in popular mathematical benchmarks, we evaluate two indicators: \textbf{partial-prompt completion rate} (can the model reconstruct the tail of a problem?) and \textbf{partial-prompt answer accuracy} (can the model give the correct answer with an incomplete problem?).
-As Figure~\ref{fig:qwen_and_llama_output_on_math_500_example} illustrates, we observe that Qwen can accurately complete the problem statement and provide the correct answer, whereas Llama does not.
-Specifically, prompting Qwen2.5-Math-7B with the first 60\% of each MATH-500 question, we find that it regenerates the remaining 40\% with a 54.60\% exact-match rate and still answers 53.6\% of these incomplete problems correctly. \llamaEightB, in contrast, scores 3.8\% and 2.4\% on both metrics.
-Crucially, on the newly released LiveMathBench (version 202505) \citep{DBLP:LiveMathBench}, a post-hoc benchmark compiled after the release of the Qwen2.5 model family, Qwen's completion rate drops sharply to 0.0\%, consistent with Llama's 0.0\%.
+To assess the extent of potential data contamination in popular mathematical benchmarks, we propose two metrics: \textbf{partial-prompt completion rate} (can the model reconstruct the tail of a problem?) and \textbf{partial-prompt answer accuracy} (can the model give the correct answer with an incomplete problem?).
+As shown in Fig.~\ref{fig:qwen_and_llama_output_on_math_500_example}, Qwen can indeed complete the problem accurately and provide the correct answer, whereas Llama fails.
+Furthermore, prompting with the first 60\% of each MATH-500 problem, Qwen2.5-Math-7B regenerates the remaining 40\% with a 54.60\% exact-match rate and answers 53.6\% of these incomplete problems correctly.
+In contrast, \llamaEightB scores 3.8\% and 2.4\% on both metrics.
+Crucially, on the newly released LiveMathBench~(version 202505)~\citep{DBLP:LiveMathBench}, Qwen's completion rate drops sharply to 0.0\%, consistent with Llama's 0.0\%.
 Its partial-prompt answer accuracy also falls to just 2.0\%, comparable to Llama's 1.0\%.
-These results confirm that the earlier gains on MATH-500 may stem from memorized content rather than genuine reasoning.
-Hence, results derived from MATH-500 and similar datasets for Qwen models should be interpreted with caution.
+These results confirm that Qwen's pre-training corpus suffers from test data contamination.
+So, results derived from MATH-500 and similar datasets for Qwen should be interpreted with caution.